 - (i) RCVs of the FEHD or its contractors;

 - (ii) RCVs with rear compactors of PWCs; or

-- (iii) FEHD's RCPs/bin sites,
+- (iii) The FEHD's RCPs/bin sites, otherwise, it constitutes an offence10.

-It also constitutes an offence if the frontline staff of the catering premises handover the NCW to the staff carrying out their duties at the three types of enforcement points mentioned above to remove the waste (hereinafter referred to as "providing removal services" in cluding staff from the FEHD's RCPs or its contractors, and drivers and staff of relevant RCVs 12.
+It also constitutes an offence if any person (including frontline staff) of the catering premises handover the NCW to the staff carrying out their duties at the three types of enforcement points mentioned above to remove the waste (hereinafter referred to as "providing removal services" in cluding staff from the FEHD's RCPs or its contractors, and drivers and staff of relevant RCVs 12.